Geezer Bandit: America's Most Wanted

-In January of 2011, Geezer Bandit was profiled on America's Most Wanted and San Diego's Most Wanted.
+In January 2011, Geezer Bandit was profiled on America's Most Wanted and San Diego's Most Wanted.

 Copycat

 An apparent copycat of the Geezer Bandit made an appearance in an attempt to replicate the robbery tactic.
 In an attempt to pull off a robbery, the fake Geezer Bandit was not careful in his getaway, and ended up in police custody.
 The police do not believe he is the real Geezer Bandit.

 Fanbase

 The Geezer Bandit has a following that has started several Facebook pages showing support for him and his crime spree.
 Several news media outlets have reported that many people are trying to capitalize on the fan draw of the Geezer Bandit by making "Geezer Bandit" T-shirts imprinted with a picture of the felon from surveillance images of his robberies.

 On the February 5, 2011, episode of America's Most Wanted, one fan-made shirt read: